Middle School Rowing

 • Development Program: Tuesday, May 5, 2026

-All Athletes must be USRowing members.
+All athletes participating in a program longer than 3-days must be USRowing members.
 Sign Up HERE!
-Racing athletes must have a Championship Level Membership.
-Development Basic Membership will be sufficient for Development Program athletes.
 The LHRC Club Code is PPCCS.

 Free Learn-to-Row Days (Middle School)